bglendenning/itemtimingtrainer/README.md

 ## Customization

-Though Item Timing Trainer was designed to represent Quake Live attributes, various features can be easily customized.
+Though Item Timing Trainer was designed to represent Quake Live item properties, various features can be easily customized.

 ### Items